ImgBotApp/fccsac/.github/CODE_OF_CONDUCT.md

 *   Refrain from demeaning, discriminatory, or harassing behavior and speech.
 *   Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 *   Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
-*   Promoting content, products, or services with disclosure to your affliation to said promoted material.
+*   Promoting content, products, or services with disclosure of your affliation to the said promoted material.

 ## 4. Unacceptable Behavior